Updated March 2023

 As the number of bookings grew along with increasing distances to travel, having their own transportation became essential for the band and their equipment.
 They used a van, an old Bedford Dormobile to start with, until this was replaced with a more modern Commer van.
 Wilf recalled; "The Commer van was a deep blue, which over time became plastered with lipstick.
 We were eventually stopped by the police as some of the lipstick jottings were quite risque.
 We were advised to give the van a wash."

-For Terry Webb and The Spiders, their horizons broadened as they swopped the village halls for larger venues and as the audiences grew in numbers, they played alongside some of the big groups who were topping the charts at that time.
-Although they restricted themselves to certain bookings as all had jobs, they found themselves playing alongside some of the leading groups of the day.
+For Terry Webb and The Spiders, their horizons broadened as they swopped the village halls for larger venues and as the audiences grew in numbers, they performed alongside well-known bands who were in the record charts at that time.
+Although they restricted themselves to certain bookings as all had jobs, they found themselves sharing the stage with some of the leading groups of the day.

 The Alcester Trades and Labour Club was always one of the favorite bookings for Terry Webb and The Spiders.
 Wilf Haddon recalled; "This venue was always a great place to regularly play at, and was always packed.
 We played there one night with Brian Poole & The Tremeloes when my amplifier broke down.
 As I tried to get the amp working again, I was approached by their bass player 'Chip' Hawkes, who offered me his complete kit to finish our performance.
 What a nice bunch of chaps they were."